 TRODELVY® (sacituzumab govitecan-hziy) is a prescription medicine used to treat adults with triple-negative breast cancer (negative for estrogen and progesterone hormone receptors and HER2) that has spread to other parts of the body (metastatic) or cannot be removed by surgery, and who have received two or more prior treatments, including at least one treatment for metastatic disease.
 It is not known if TRODELVY is safe and effective in people with moderate or severe liver problems or in children.

 A white woman in her 50s with shoulder-length blond hair and glasses is sitting on her couch and smiling softly as she pets a medium-sized tan and white dog with shaggy fur.
-Not an actual patient.
+Actor portrayal.

 If you experience any side effects, contact your healthcare provider immediately.
 Some side effects may require medical attention.